materialsinnovation/pymks/README.md

    Thesis (PhD, Materials engineering)--Drexel University, 2011,
    [doi:1860/4057](http://dx.doi.org/1860/4057).

-## PyMKS
+### PyMKS

-The PyMKS framework is an object oriented set of tools and examples written in Python that provide high level access to the MKS framework for rapid creation and analysis of structure-property-processing relationships.
-A short intoduction of how to use PyMKS is outlined below and example cases can be found
-[in the examples section](EXAMPLES.html).
+The Materials Knowledge Materials in Python (PyMKS) framework is an object oriented set of tools and examples written in Python that provide high level access to the MKS framework for rapid creation and analysis of structure-property-processing relationships.
+A short intoduction of how to use PyMKS is outlined below and example cases can be found [in the examples section](EXAMPLES.html).
 Both code and example contributions are welcome.

-## Mailing List
+### Mailing List

 Please feel free to ask open ended questions about PyMKS on the
 <pymks-general@googlegroups.com> list.